sCrypt-Inc/scryptTS-docs/docs/tutorials/how-to-test-a-contract.md

 ## Build and Run tests

-Alright, now that we know what our generated tests are made of we will try to run them.
+Alright, now that we know what our generated tests are made of, we will try to run them.
-To do that, we just simply run a single command:
+We just run a single command:

 ```sh
 npm run test